What Exactly Is Hypnosis?

 You were "captivated" by that book or by the sound of someone's voice.
 You were "mesmerized" by that person's beauty.
 He has a very "hypnotic" voice.
 See?
 They all mean the same thing.

 Professional sports players have this state of focus, but they call it being "in the zone."
 Their coach was the guide that got them to put themselves in that zone.
-He got them all pumped up and to focus on the job at hand, and most importantly, to not allow the problems at home to distract them in order for them to optimize their talents.
+He got them to focus on the job at hand, and most importantly, to not allow the problems at home to distract them in order for them to optimize their talents.
 Does that make the coach a svengali?
 Did he control their minds?
 Is his process against anyone's religion?
 Are his players weak minded?

 And guess what?
 Regardless of what the coach tells his players, it's ultimately up to each player to accept what the coach tells them and to run with it or to ignore him and to also focus on the problems at home.
 If the players accept what the coach is telling them, then they'll do better at the game.